 - Stage Combat

-- Dancing (more specifically, the ability to pick up choreography and understand 8-counts.)
+- Acting- Dancing - more specifically, the ability to pick up choreography and understand 8-counts.

 • THEME PARK SHOWS

-FIND AUDITIONS: Here are the pages that I know of where you can find auditions for several theme parks.
+Here are the pages that I know of where you can find auditions for several theme parks.
 If the option is available, make sure that you sign up for email notifications- however even if you do, make sure you still check the audition calendars every once in a while anyways.
 I became aware of several auditions by checking the calendar that had either not been sent by email notification or went to my spam folder.
 Keep in mind that theme parks like Universal and Disney also host auditions for their international parks overseas!

 - Disney World (all parks): https://jobs.disneycareers.com/auditions

-Some parks such as Six Flags get the word out for auditions and castings through other means.
+Some parks such as Six Flags get the word out for auditions through other means.
 In addition to their calendars, many parks, including Disney, use Backstage.com.
 I used Backstage for around 3 years and it's legit.
 It incurs a $100 annual fee and lists auditions for all sorts of things all across the country.

-If you are going to audition for a here is what you can generally expect: You show up, often at a gymnastics center, along with dozens of other people.
+If you are going to audition for a theme park, here is what you can usually expect: You show up, often at a gymnastics center, along with dozens of other people.
 You hand in your resume (with your headshot printed on the back) one by one and sign in.
-Auditions then generally consist of several rounds of cuts, with men and women separated.
-Some people may be cut before anything begins if they do not fit the look for the characters being casted.
+Auditions then generally consist of several rounds of cuts, with men and women auditioned separately.
+Some people may be cut before anything physical begins if they do not fit the look for the characters being casted.

 Typical audition requirements: